THIS POST WAS ORIGINALLY PUBLISHED IN 2014.

 I miss my mom.

 So it’s been kind of bittersweet.
-The joy of being a mother, coupled with the reality that I’m now one of the many who don’t get to hear their mom’s voice on this day.
+The joy of being a mother, coupled with the reality that I’m now one of the many who will not hear their mom’s voice on this day.

 No matter how old I get, when I’m down or feeling sick I want my mommy.
 I want to crawl into her lap so she can rock me.
 I want that feeling of love and security, of peace, that I always got when my mom wrapped her arms around me.

 It’s harder, but less complicated now to talk to my mom and get that hug.
 I have to dig deep into memories to recapture those feelings.
 But I don’t have to pick up a phone or get in the car.
-I close my eyes, take a deep breath and feel my moms love all through me.
+I close my eyes, take a deep breath and feel my mom’s love all through me.
 Because that is where my mom is now, a part of me, a part of my soul.